filipnaudot/lightbench/README.md

 **Step 3:**

-Configure Environment Variables.
+Configure environment variables.
 Create a `.env` file in the project's root directory.
 Include only the keys relevant to your use case as described below:
 ```python
 # Required if using OpenAI models
 OPENAI_API_KEY=<your_openai_api_key_here>